pleabargain/EnglishHelpsYourCareer/topic investments.md

 - What do you do if an investment is a loser?
 - What do you do if an investment is simply a laggard?
 - How much do you invest in yourself?
+- How comfortable are you with risk?
+- What do you hope to achieve?
 - Have you ever used a stock simulator?
 - Have you heard about X?
 - Have you heard of [[https://www.interactivebrokers.com/en/home.php|Interactive Brokers]]